leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ## `IsProbabilityMeasure` vs `ProbabilityMeasure`

 The examples above used `{P : Measure Ω} [IsProbabilityMeasure P]` to define a probability measure.
-That's is the standard way to do it.
+That's the standard way to do it.
 Mathlib also contains a type `ProbabilityMeasure Ω`.
 The goal of that type is to work on the set of probability measures on `Ω`.
 In particular, that type comes with a topology, the topology of convergence in distribution (weak convergence of measures).
 If we don't need to work with that topology, `{P : Measure Ω} [IsProbabilityMeasure P]` should be preferred.